ice-blockchain/cometbft/multiplex/README.md

 with a committed block.

 Note that *only one instance* of the SnapsApp application must be created for node multiplexes.
-The SnapsApp application must be thread-safe and uses one `snapshots.Manager` instance per replicated chain, each allowing to state-sync with individual replicated chains.

 ## Protobuf

 The `multiplex` package enables Protobuf messages for different purposes, e.g. for transporting Snapshots metadata or Nodes information.

-We provide a *temporary* overwrite of Protobuf `.proto` files in a custom folder `multiplex/proto/`.
-We use a package of `cometbft.multiplex.v1` to mirror the currently available [CometBFT] API Protobuf generation.
+We provide an *extension* to the `api/` package using Protobuf `.proto` files in a custom folder `multiplex/proto/`.
+The package name `cometbft.multiplex.v1` is used to extend the currently available [CometBFT] API Protobuf generation.

 ### MultiNetworkNodeInfo